paniash/fetter/README.md

 ## Acknowledgements

-This project would not have been possible without the constant guidance of Dr. Satyaprasad Senanayak ([satyaprasad@niser.ac.in](mailto:satyaprasad@niser.ac.in)).
+This project would not have been possible without the constant guidance of Dr. Satyaprasad Senanayak, Assistant Professor, Nanodevice & Physics laboratory, NISER ([satyaprasad@niser.ac.in](mailto:satyaprasad@niser.ac.in)).

 ## Contributions